Dropped by Home Insurance in 2026? 5 Urgent Steps to Get Covered and the Truth About FAIR Plans

 Non-Renewal vs. Cancellation: A Critical Legal Distinction

-Before taking any action, it is essential to understand the difference between these two terms, because your rights and timelines differ significantly depending on which one applies to your situation.
+Before taking any action, understand the difference between these two terms.
+Your rights and timelines differ significantly depending on which one you're dealing with.

-A cancellation occurs while your policy is still active — during the policy term.
-Insurers can cancel a policy mid-term generally only for specific reasons: non-payment of premiums, material misrepresentation on the application, or significant changes in risk that were not disclosed.
+A cancellation occurs while your policy is still active, during the policy term.
+Insurers can cancel mid-term generally only for specific reasons: non-payment of premiums, material misrepresentation on the application, or significant undisclosed changes in risk.
 During the first 60 days of a new policy, insurers in most states have broader latitude to cancel for any underwriting reason.

 If your notice arrived with less advance warning than your state requires, that is a procedural violation worth flagging immediately with your state's department of insurance.
 The insurer may be required to extend coverage while the complaint is reviewed.